Skip to content

 ghostty +show-config --default --docs | nvim

-I've placed my configuration file in ~/.config/ghostty/config and to enable syntax highlighting, you can grab the files in /Applications/Ghostty.app/Contents/Resources/vim/vimfiles and place these in your Neovim installation.
+I've placed my configuration file in ~/.config/ghostty/config and to enable syntax highlighting, you can grab the files in /Applications/Ghostty.app/Contents/Resources/nvim/site and place these in your Neovim installation.
 You can see how I've placed them here for reference.

-My configuration is available here.
+My Ghostty configuration is available here.

 I've also made Ghostty show the current working directory of tab titles, when I have Neovim running in the tab.
 I've achieved this by adding the following to my Neovim Lua configuration (but unfortunately I don't know how to permanently set the tab title to the $cwd: